uatec/hidef.github.io/_drafts/getting-started-with-core-on-mac-or-linux.md

     > Console application
     CoreBootstrapApp

+The new console application can by run using the `run` command:

+    cd CoreBootstrapApp
+    dotnet run

-Add the dependency for the NuGet package we created in `CoreBootstrapApp/project.json`:
+Next we add the dependency for the NuGet package we created in `CoreBootstrapApp/project.json`:

     {
         ...